CSX 1Q profit jumps 22% on higher rates despite service woes

 In recent weeks, several groups of railroad shippers have complained to regulators about rail shipping delays that have forced grain mills, ethanol plants and food producers to idle their plants at times while waiting for trains.
 Federal regulators plan to hold a hearing on the issues next week.

 Foote said demand for the railroad’s services remains strong but volume was down 2% in the quarter as CSX struggled to handle all the shipments.
-He expects rail operations to continue improving gradually as more workers come onboard.

 The freight railroad’s revenue jumped 21% to $3.41 billion in the period, which also beat Street forecasts.
 Five analysts surveyed by Zacks expected $3.29 billion.